Changelog

 MCP Server release and performance improvements

-This release introduces the MCP server and miscellaneous performance improvements.
+This release introduces the MCP server and various performance improvements.

 MCP Server

-The era of hackbots is here and jxscout is ready to help you build them.
-This version introduces a MCP server with 3 tools that can help you build hackbots:
+The era of hackbots is here, and jxscout is ready to help you build them.
+This version introduces an MCP server with 3 tools that can help you build hackbots:

-• get_html_routes - Allows the agent to get all HTML pages tracked by jxscout for the current project.
+• get_html_routes - Allows the agent to retrieve all HTML pages tracked by jxscout for the current project.

-• get_static_analysis_results_for_file_paths - Allows the agent to get static analysis results from jxscout.
-This allows the agent to get discovered paths, and other relevant parts of the code, so it can focus on what's important.
+• get_static_analysis_results_for_file_paths - Allows the agent to retrieve static analysis results from jxscout.
+This enables the agent to get discovered paths and other relevant parts of the code, so it can focus on what's important.

 Miscellaneous Improvements